-User or beneficiary principle Intergenerational equity principle Negative Effect/Exacerbator Costs and benefits Fundin g Sources Activity Community Outcomes Who benefits Period of benefit Whose action or inaction create a need Separate funding Rationale Operational Capital Regulatory and pl lanning Resource management Planning (incl District Plan) An environmentally responsible community committed to reducing our carbon footprint and adapting to the impacts of climate change Quality, fit for purpose infrastructure and services that are costeffective and meet future needs A vibrant and prosperous business and primary sector that investing in and supported by the community.
+User or beneficiary principle Intergenerational equity principle Negative Effect/Exacerbator Costs and benefits Funding g Sources Activity Community Outcomes Who benefits Period of benefit Whose action or ction create a need Separate funding Rationale Operational Capital egulatory and p lanning esource nanagement lanning (incl vistrict Plan) An environmentally responsible community committed to reducing our carbon footprint and adapting to the impacts of climate change Quality, fit for purpose infrastructure and services that are cost-effective and meet future needs.
+A vibrant and prosperous business and primary sector that investing in and supported by the community.
 The whole community benefits from a robust District Plan While it is an operational cost the benefit of a District Plan is consumed over a period of time Vexatious and frivolous submitters.
-Central governments through legislation such as the Resource Management Act and National Policy Statements There is no need for separate funding A well-constructed District Plan benefits the whole community over the life of the plan.
+Central governments through legislation such as the Resource Management Act and National Policy Statements There is no need for separate funding A well- constructed District Plan benefits the whole community over the life of the plan.
 Private plan changes will provide direct benefits to the applicant.
-General Rates Fees and Charges Reserves (District Plan review only) Borrowing (District Plan review only) Grants Nil Consent processing (incl Resource & Building) An environmentally responsible community committed to reducing our carbon footprint and adapting to the impacts of climate change.
-Quality, fit for purpose infrastructure and services that are costeffective and meet future needs.
-A vibrant and prosperous business Applicants are the primary beneficiaries.
+General Rates Fees and Charges Reserves (District Plan review only) Borrowing (District Plan review only) Grants Nil incl Resource a Building) An environmentally responsible community committed to reducing our carbon footprint and adapting to the impacts of climate change.
+Quality, fit for purpose infrastructure and services that are cost- effective and meet future needs.
+A vibrant and prosperous business and primary sector investing in and supported by the community.
+Applicants are the primary beneficiaries.
 Community benefits from having this activity available.
 Ongoing Non-complying activities There is no need for separate funding The applicant receives a benefit because they receive a consent that is compliant and therefore reduces future risk.
 Public receive benefit through ability to make general enquiries.
 General Rates Fees and Charges Nil